-Scientists believe the rocks were lifted to earth surface during Toba’s first eruption 800,000 years ago.
+Scientists believe the rocks were lifted to the earth’s surface during Toba’s first eruption 800,000 years ago.
 Another spot not to miss is Aek Sitiotio spring at Simamora Village.
-Lies in the middle of Bakara Valley, legend says Sisingamangaraja I pierced his staff and water spew out from earth.
+Lies in the middle of Bakara Valley, legend says Sisingamangaraja I pierced his staff and water spew out from the earth.

 The water is fresh and clear, no matter how many people bathe in it.
 Jump into the pool built by locals to taste the amazing freshness of this natural bath.

 The spring Aek Sipangolu comes out from the rock fracture which forms a waterfall.
 The water flows from this crack and continues into Lake Toba.
-Another place in Bakara Valley full of myth and legend.
+Another place in Bakara Valley is full of myth and legend.
 Locals believe it has the legacy of Sisingamangaraja I. Aek Sipangolu means “the water of life”.

 At Aek Sipangolu, enjoy not only the view of the waterfall itself but also a direct view of Lake Toba.
-It’s like killing two bird with one stone.
+It’s like killing two birds with one stone.
 Climb into the platform to see the vastness of this great lake.
 There’s also a pool where visitors can bathe and swim.
 With the view of the lake behind just like an infinity pool.

 Janji means “promise” in the Indonesian language.
 Back in the day, Batak lords used to gather at this waterfall.
 They swore allegiance to Sisingamarajan kings, especially at times of war.
 That’s how the waterfall got its name.
 Janji Waterfall is located at Marbon Touran Village, Bakara.

 No need to trek far to enjoy this waterfall since it’s only 50 m from the parking lot.
 With a height of 28 meters, the waterfall is a thunderous water drop surrounded by a vegetation-covered canyon.
 There are also pools and showers for bathing.
 Get a peek of Simamora Island from this place.
-Simamora Island is the second largest island at Toba after Samosir.
+Simamora Island is the second-largest island in Toba after Samosir.

 Bakara Valey Opening Hours & Entrance Fee

-Most of the nature-related destinations at Bakara Valley are accessible for visitors all day.
+Most of the nature-related destinations at Bakara Valley are accessible to visitors all day.
 Entrance is generally cheap.
-Aek Sipangolu is IDR 5000/ visitor while Janji Waterfall is free.
-Also, prepare small denomination for parking and toilets.
+For instance, Aek Sipangolu is Rp5.000/ visitor while Janji Waterfall is free.
+Also, prepare small notes for parking and toilets.